God gave me sons.

 Not because they needed me, but because I needed them.
-To remind me that sons need a mother’s strength, a woman’s love—because I will always be their first example of how treat a lady.
+To remind me that sons need a mother’s strength, a woman’s love—because I will always be their first example of how to treat a lady.
 I believe few things in life are more powerful than that.

-God gave me sons, and if he ever gave me another, now I know why.
+God gave me sons and if He ever gave me another, now I know why.